Learn how to design, guide and execute investments that generate social, environmental and financial returns.

 Accreditation from a reputable host institution, upon successful completion of the program.

-You should meet the following requirements to be accepted into the ASEAN RAI pilot program:
+You should meet the following requirements to be accepted into the ASEAN Academy pilot program:

 Currently live in: Indonesia, Philippines, Vietnam, Singapore, Thailand, Myanmar, Cambodia, Laos, Malaysia or Brunei

-More than 3 years of work experience in the food, agriculture and forestry sectors
+More than four (4) years of work experience in the food, agriculture and forestry sectors

 Be in a position of leadership or influence where you work, meaning you have the capacity to influence change